mozilla/data-docs/src/tools/spark.md

 - [Spark Programming Guide](https://spark.apache.org/docs/latest/programming-guide.html)
 - [Spark SQL Programming Guide](https://spark.apache.org/docs/latest/sql-programming-guide.html)

-Spark can be used either from [Databricks Notebooks](https://docs.databricks.com/notebooks/index.html) or [Google's Dataproc](https://cloud.google.com/dataproc/), and works with data stored in BigQuery.
+Spark can be used from [Google's Dataproc](https://cloud.google.com/dataproc/), and works with data stored in BigQuery.

 There are a number of methods of both reading from and writing to BigQuery using Spark.